Go back to Blogs

 - Sharing adult-only information about the marriage and the divorce

 Why do parents engage in these types of behaviors?
-For some, they are trying to curry favor with the child to be the “most loved” parent.
+For some, they are trying to curry favor with the child to be the favored parent.
 For some, they are merely selfish and clueless.
-And in much more severe cases, some parents are systematically trying to alienate their children from the other parent.
+In more severe cases, some parents systematically try to alienate their children from the other parent.

 Some courts recognize parental alienation

 as a form of child abuse.
-Children who are alienated from their parents face a higher likelihood of battling problems like poor self-esteem, low academic performance, depression, drugs, alcohol, and more.
+Children who are alienated from their parents face a higher likelihood of battling problems such as poor self-esteem, low academic performance, depression, drugs, alcohol, and more.

 If you suspect a parent is engaging in manipulative behavior designed to drive a wedge between you and your child, it’s essential to put a stop to it right away.
 Talk to your lawyer immediately.
 Your attorney will most likely recommend that you begin documenting any concerning behavior before it becomes the new norm.

 Make sure you document all incidents in writing, including efforts to communicate with your ex about your concerns.
 The court wants to see that you are making a good-faith effort to work problems out directly with your ex for the sake of your children.
 Make sure your communication is calm and civil.
 Assume a judge will read your texts or emails at some point, and he or she will be trying to discern who is the more responsible, respectful, mature parent.
 You want it to be you.